Wish (Expressing Regret, Desire, and Imagined Situations)

 2. Wish + Past Simple (Present Situations)

-Although the verb is in the past simple, the meaning refers to the present.
+Although we use a past form (past simple / were / past modals like could), the meaning refers to the present.
 This form is used when the current situation is not as we want it to be.

 Use this structure to express: